-(c) Exeats: Pupils are not allowed to leave school during the "school day" without first presenting a parent's note or approved appointment card to a Vice Principal - an "exeat card" will then be issued to authorise the pupil to leave school.
+(d) Exeats: Pupils are not allowed to leave school during the "school day" without first presenting a parent's note or approved appointment card to a Vice Principal - an "exeat card" will then be issued to authorise the pupil to leave school.
 Boarding pupils must obtain authorisation from the Boarding Staff prior to seeking an exeat from a Vice Principal.

-There are no "free periods" for pupils and any pupil who has a non-teaching period is expected to undertake private study in the Big School Room/Library, or avail of a timetabled common room period in the 6th Form common room.
+There are no "free periods" for pupils and any pupil who has a non-teaching period is expected to undertake private study in the designated study facility, or avail of a timetabled common room period in the Sixth Form common room.